Aegency/Aegency-Protocol/readme.md

+**Agency**

-Agency: "The capacity of individuals to act independently and to make their own free choices." - Wiktionary
+"The capacity of individuals to act independently and to make their own free choices." - Wiktionary

 **Goal**